MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/universal-application-platform-guide.md

 ## Adaptive controls and input

 UI elements respond to the size and DPI of the screen the app is running on by adjusting their layout and scale.
-And UWP apps work well with multiple types of input such as keyboard, mouse, touch, pen, and Xbox One controllers.
-If you need to further tailor your UI to a specific screen size or device, new layout panels and tooling help you design UI that can adapt to the devices your app may run on.
+UWP apps work well with multiple types of input such as keyboard, mouse, touch, pen, and Xbox One controllers.
+If you need to further tailor your UI to a specific screen size or device, new layout panels and tooling help you design UI that can adapt to the different devices and form factors that your app may run on.

 ![Windows-powered devices](images/1894834-hig-device-primer-01-500.png)